PassionateDataScientist/Laptop_price_capstone2/README.md

 * Laptop's Price

 ### Aim ###
-This project aims to predict the price of a laptop by taking various factors like Name of the Company, Type of the Product, RAM, Memory, CPU, GPU, etc.
+I will make a project for Laptop price prediction.
+The problem statement is that if any user wants to buy a laptop then our application should be compatible to provide a tentative price of laptop according to the user configurations.

 ### Technologies Used ###
 ➥ Numpy